jlyst/gallery/README.md

 Gallery encourages deeper engagement that aligns the needs of students, industry and community.
 Students have a better view of the challenges and opportunities before them, while industry and comminity influence the perparedness and quality of students beginning to participate in the market.

 ## Preliminary Development Plan
+The alpha version of the Gallery application will be used to conduct UX activities, while the code base is reworked using a standard framework.
+Below are provisional outlines for development, where much of the UX and code activities will occur in parallel.

 ### UX
 Phase 1 (Expert Review)